ross-dobson/TOTEMS/README.md

 ---

-Example plot generated with the notebook, showing extrapolation of fitted models from past literature data, plus the addition of a later transit (taken by the author's group as part of the university project this code was written for):
+Example plot generated with the notebook, showing extrapolation of fitted models from past literature data, plus the addition of a later transit (taken by the author's group as part of the university project this code was originally written for):

 ![alt text](https://ross-dobson.github.io/images/TOTEMS_wasp12_example_plot.png)